 OKR Cheat Sheet: Guidelines, Tools, and Vital Frameworks

 One of the most widely acclaimed goal-setting methodologies used today is Objective and Key Results (OKR).
 You probably have heard of it many times, and already got a clear understanding of what it’s like and how it can benefit your company.
+In this blog post I am going to provide an OKR Cheat Sheet.

 You’ve been really wanting to adopt this approach.
 However, you are somehow clueless where to start.
 How do you cascade the process to your teams?
 How do you ensure that each team creates a set of objectives and Key Results aligned with the mission and vision of your company?
-How often should you do OKRs?
+How often should you do OKR?
 And more importantly, how are you going to measure your success?

 Those are really tricky questions.
 Fortunately, in this OKR cheat sheet, you are about to begin your OKR journey fast and easy.
 We’ve condensed every article I’ve published in this blog that talks about implementing OKR into this article.
 Let’s dive in.